 Rats are deterred by the smell of animals they perceive as predators, including cats, dogs, and ferrets.

-However, ferrets have a stronger odor than most pets.
+However, ferrets have a more pungent odor than most pets.
 Given their powerful olfactory senses, rats can pick on the smell of ferrets.
 This is paired with cues associated with ferrets, including:

 While ferrets are lethal to rats due to their in-built predatory instincts, ferrets aren’t a threat to most healthy humans.
 The probability of getting ill from handling a ferret is negligible.

-Ferrets are skilled at hunting, catching, and killing rats, so they can be used for pest control.
+Ferrets are skilled at hunting, catching, and killing rats, making them useful for pest control.